-Given the amazing Cleverness, you already possess please take a moment to congratulate yourself on your incredible achievements so far.
+Given the amazing Cleverness you already have, please take a moment to congratulate yourself on your incredible achievements so far.

-Now that we know you are already very Clever, the next thing to do is to identify what being ‘Clever’ actually is, so that you can decide how much more you want.
+Now that you know how very Clever you are, the next thing to do is to find out what being ‘Clever’ actually is.
+This is so that you can decide how much more Cleverness you want.

 Being clever is generally defined as:

 Being skillful in using the hands or body.

 Being mentally quick and able to learn things quickly.

 Now we know what being Clever actually is, we need to think about what you want to be Clever at.

 Do you want to be Clever enough to bake a cake or get a degree perhaps?